amogh2004/Automated-Admission-Prediction/README.md

 <hr> </hr>

 <h3> 6.
 CHANCE OF ADMIT </h3>
-We hence take a look at how all the parameters effect our ML Models:
+We hence take a look at how all the parameters effect the chance of admit: